ohbster/toys/README.md

 I hope that, in time, I improve and this repo will help me land a devOps position.

 Disclaimer:
-In case you didn't read above, this code was written by someone learning.
+In case you didn't read above, this code was written by an entry level coder, who is still learning.
 You use this and break something, don't bother flaming me.
 Not responsible :)